gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 They not only allow for a very finely tuned fit, they also allow for cinching down a great deal around narrow or low volume parts of your foot.
 Their biggest downside is that they require a long time to put on and take off.
 For bouldering, where you might want to take your shoes off between attempts, this is a much bigger impediment than it is for something like climbing a big wall.
-Another disadvantage is that the lacing reaching far down the shoe leaves less space down the toe for a big toehook patch.
+Another disadvantage is that the lacing reaching far down the shoe leaves less space on top of the foot for a big toehook patch.

 Velcro is the sweet spot that does everything well enough.
 Two or three straps of velcro allow for a reasonable amount of adaptability around the midfoot, leave some space on top of the forefoot for a toehook patch, and they go on and come off in seconds.
-Of course, having no way to tighten down near to the toes means that the toebox needs to fit your foot well, and your midfoot shouldn’t be so low in volume that you get barely any overlap of hook and loop portion of the velcro strap.
+Of course, having no way to tighten down near the toes means that the toebox needs to fit your foot well, and your midfoot shouldn’t be so low in volume that you get barely any overlap between the strap’s hook and loop portions.
 But there is a reason velcro shoes are everywhere.

 Slippers have no closure system per se, just elastic insets in the upper that pull the material close to your foot, like a stretchy sock.
 They have enormous space on top of the forefoot, and are taken off even faster than velcro shoes.
-However, they come with a much narrower spectum of foot shapes that fit them well enough – if your feet are just a bit too low volume, the elastic won’t provide enough to make the shoes stay on your feet.
+However, they come with a much narrower spectrum of foot shapes that fit them well enough – if your feet are just a bit too low volume, the elastic won’t provide enough pull to make the shoes stay on your feet.
-And even on a very good fit, they aren’t as securely fixed to your foot as a laceup or velcro shoe.
+And even on a very good fit, they aren’t as securely fixed to your foot as a lace-up or velcro shoe.
 Pulling on a heel hook might just be enough to pull the shoe off your foot instead of making you pull yourself up by the heel.

 The slipper with a single velcro strap tries to alleviate the slipper’s worst shortcomings: